Pomax/socketless/docs/API.md

 ### methods

+- `init()`, a method that gets run immediately after construction, with all instance properties available.
 - `disconnect()`, a method to disconnect the client from the server.
 - `reconnect()`, a method to reconnect the client to the server.